getporter/porter/docs/content/plugin-tutorial.md

 Credentials:
 Name       Description                                                                         Required
 password   Password for installing the world.
 We recommend getting this from a secret store.   true

-No parameters defined

-No outputs defined

-No custom actions defined
 ```

 Since the bundle needs a credential we will generate some for it using `porter